pulumi/pulumi/docs/metadata.md

 Although these may look like "magic", each primitive Stack simply leverages an open extensibility API in the platform.
 Most interesting tasks may be achieved by composing existing Stacks, however, this extensibility API may be used to define new, custom primitive Stacks for even richer functionality.
 TODO(joe): more on this.

+Finally, note that a companion namespace, `mu/x` also exists, that offers more cloud-neutral platform abstractions.

 ### Visibility